blues/app-accelerators/70-trailer-manufacturer-connected-trailer-platform/README.md

 </Note>

 A connected-trailer platform for trailer OEM integration, targeting manufacturers who want to own the cellular and satellite connectivity layer on refrigerated trailers from day one.
-The platform runs on the Blues [Notecard for Skylo](https://shop.blues.com/products/notecard?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) and [Notecarrier CX](https://shop.blues.com/products/notecarrier-cx?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link), delivering an [industrial equipment monitoring](https://blues.com/industrial-equipment-monitoring/) data path with LTE-M/NB-IoT cellular-to-Skylo NTN satellite fallback, templated binary notes, [Notehub](https://notehub.io) environment-variable configuration, and a dwell-capable host power strategy.
-Three sensor paths are fully implemented and operational: two cargo-air NTC thermistors, a rear-door reed switch, and GPS via the Notecard's built-in GNSS.
-Two additional sensor paths — J2497 reefer telemetry and TPMS tire pressure — are architecturally integrated as stubs: the firmware wires them into the data pipeline and the note template carries their fields, but each parses a simplified POC frame format pending the vendor engineering described in §9.
-The implementation status of all five paths is summarised in the callout below.
+The platform reports the operational signals a fleet operator actually checks — cargo-air temperature at two points inside the trailer, rear-door open/close events, GPS position, and (with vendor-specific decode work) reefer setpoint and tire pressure — back to the OEM's cloud continuously, including across the cellular dead zones common on long rural hauls and at intermodal rail yards.
+When cellular coverage is unavailable, the device falls back automatically to the [Skylo](https://blues.com/industrial-equipment-monitoring/) non-terrestrial satellite network so the cold-chain record stays continuous through coverage gaps.
+The hardware is a Blues [Notecarrier CX](https://shop.blues.com/products/notecarrier-cx?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) paired with a [Notecard for Skylo](https://shop.blues.com/products/notecard?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) (see §3 for the BOM); the firmware ships three sensor paths fully implemented today (cargo temperature, door, GPS) and two as integration-point stubs awaiting vendor engineering — J2497 reefer telemetry and TPMS tire pressure.
+The implementation-status callout below summarises all five paths.

 > **Platform sensor paths — implementation status**
 >